prolificinteractive/android-studio-templates/README.md

  * Paste the templates in the 'other' folder
  * Restart Android Studio if it's running.

+Note: Make sure to check the repo for updated templates.
+You have to remove and add the updated template again.

+Note 2: Android Studio will remove the template on each update.
+You need to install it after each update.

 ### Usage

  * Launch Android Studio